-The Davidic dynasty
+The Davidic Dynasty

 The Jews of Christ’s day were the inheritors of the old theocracy that had been ruled by the Davidic dynasty, centered upon God’s national covenant with His chosen people.
-Paul called his fellow Jews “Israelites,” to whom, after the flesh, pertained “the covenants, and the giving of the law, and the service of God, and the promises; whose are the fathers, and of whom as concerning the flesh Christ came” (Rom.
-9:4, 5 also chs.
-3:1, 2; 11:1).
+Paul called his fellow Jews “Israelites,” to whom, after the flesh, pertained “the covenants, and the giving of the law, and the service of God, and the promises; whose are the fathers, and of whom as concerning the flesh Christ came” (Romans 9:4, 5 also 3:1, 2; 11:1).

-The disciples, understood the prophecies and promises given to early Israel to belong to the Jews as the successors of the old Davidic kingdom—not to the “Israel” of the ten tribes that had split from the house of David.
+The disciples, understood the prophecies and promises given to the early nation to belong to the Jews as the successors of the old Davidic kingdom—not to the “Israel” of the ten tribes that had split from the house of David.
 For those tribes had parted themselves not only from Judah, but also from the Temple and the true worship of God, and henceforth from the national covenant.
-In the southern nation from the time of the division under Jereboam, there were many people from the northern tribes who wanted to remain true to Jehovah (2 Chron.
-11:13–16; 15:9).
+In the southern nation from the time of the division under Jereboam, there were many people from the northern tribes who wanted to remain true to Jehovah (2 Chronicles 11:13–16; 15:9).

-The Messianic reign
+The Messianic Reign

 Also, the Jewish nation of Jesus’ day embodied the other tribes of Israel not only in number (Luke 2:36) but also in territory.
-The population was denoted to as Israel by John the Baptist (John 1:31), by Simeon (Luke 2:32, 34), by Jesus Himself (Matt.
-8:10; Luke 7:9; John 3:10), by the disciples and others in Judea (Matt.
-2:20–22; Luke 24:21; Acts 1:6), by Gamaliel (Acts 5:35), by Luke (Luke 1:80), and by Paul (Acts 13:16; Rom.
-9:4; 1 Cor.
-10:18).
+The population was denoted to as Israel by John the Baptist (John 1:31), by Simeon (Luke 2:32, 34), by Jesus Himself (Matthew 8:10; Luke 7:9; John 3:10), by the disciples and others in Judea (Matthew 2:20–22; Luke 24:21; Acts 1:6), by Gamaliel (Acts 5:35), by Luke (Luke 1:80), and by Paul (Acts 13:16; Romans 9:4; 1 Corinthians 10:18).